San Francisco Bay Area sports travel guide

 By train, Amtrak serves both San Jose and Oakland, with continuing bus service to San Francisco.
-And bus services such as Greyhound and Megabus serve the region.
+And bus services such as Greyhound and Megabus serve the region — Greyhound’s San Francisco depot is located at 425 Mission Street, not far from Oracle Park.
 Both options are best for travelers arriving from points within California.

 The main highways into the region are Interstate 80 from the east, leading to the Bay Bridge into San Francisco, and U.S. 101 from the north and south, which runs up the peninsula side of the Bay and connects San Francisco and Marin County via the Golden Gate Bridge.

 Where to stay

 San Francisco has the highest concentration of hotels in the region, particularly in the tourist-friendly areas around Union Square and Fisherman’s Wharf.
 Not surprisingly, those lodging options are typically the most expensive as well.